Horospherical stacks and stacky coloured fans: Notation for horospherical varieties

-In particular, the colour divisors of $G/P$, $G/H$, and $X$ are all in bijection with the set $\calC=\calC(G/H):=S\setminus I$.
-We call this set the \define{universal colour set} for $G/H$, and we call an element $\alpha\in\calC$ a \define{colour}.
-There is a \define{colour map} $\xi:\calC\to N$ which sends a colour $\alpha$ to a \define{colour point} $\xi(\alpha)=:u_\alpha\in N$; see the text following \cite[Remark 2.9]{pasquier2009introduction} for the details of this colour map.
 Now we can think of the lattice $N=N(G/H)$ equipped with this ``colour structure" $\xi:\calC\to N$ as the \define{coloured lattice} associated to $G/H$.
-Note that this coloured lattice is the same for any horospherical $G/H$-variety $X$ since it only depends on $G/H$.
+Note that this coloured lattice is the same for any $G/H$-horospherical variety $X$ since it only depends on $G/H$.
 In the case of toric varieties where $G=T$ and $H=\{1\}$, the coloured lattice $N$ is just the usual one-parameter subgroup lattice for the torus $T$ (there are no colour points in this case).